What is Advocacy?

 If your internet activity may be monitored by an abusive person, please use caution when browsing our website.
 To leave this site quickly:

 Leave this site

-Advocacy in the context of gender based violence support, consists of services and support for survivors/victims provided by trained, confidential advocates related to the impacts of dating/intimate partner violence, sexual assault, stalking, and harassment.
+Advocacy in the context of gender based violence support, consists of services and support for survivors and victims provided by trained, confidential advocates related to the impacts of dating/intimate partner violence, sexual assault, stalking, and harassment.